amalbros/coding_interview_strategy/README.md

-# The ultimate preparation strategy for coding interviews
+# The Ultimate preparation strategy for coding interviews

 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."-Abraham Lincoln